columbiagsapp/courseblogs/SETUP.md

 ### Create Tumblr Page
 1. From [Tumblr.com](http://www.tumblr.com), log in to master Tumblr Account.
-2. On upper right of dashboard, select "Create a New Blog" from drop-down menu.
+2. On upper right of [Tumblr dashboard](http://www.tumblr.com/dashboard), select "Create a New Blog" from drop-down menu.
 3. Enter Course information.
   * For "Title" enter Critic's name followed by Semester. *ex: Rothstein Fa13*
   * Under "URL" enter course type, followed by Critic's name and semester, separated only by dashes. *ex:studio-rothstein-fa13.tumblr.com"*
 4. Click "Create Blog"

 ### Customize Theme
-4. From the dashboard, go to the [Settings Page](https://www.tumblr.com/settings) by clicking the settings gear at the top.
+4. From the [Tumblr dashboard](http://www.tumblr.com/dashboard), go to the [Settings Page](https://www.tumblr.com/settings) by clicking the settings gear at the top.
 5. Select your tumblr account from the left.
 6. Select "Change Avatar", and upload the provided [GSAPP Icon](https://github.com/columbiagsapp/courseblogs/blob/master/assets/avatar.png).
 7. Under "Theme", click "Customize"